No benefit from continued use of AstraZeneca's Iressa drug

 That mutation affects around 10 to 15 percent of European and American patients with non-small cell lung cancer and 30 to 40 percent of those in Asia.

-A new generation of targeted lung cancer drugs are now being developed to target a genetic mutation that helps tumors evade current treatments like Iressa and initial test results have been promising.
+A new generation of targeted lung cancer drugs are now being developed to target a genetic mutation that helps tumours evade current treatments like Iressa and initial test results have been promising.